neontribe/seap_core/README.md

   * c-app.org.uk is built from: `index.html`, `privacy.html`, `css` dir and `images` dir.
   * esa-assessment.support and pip-assessment.support utilise `css`, `helpers`, `images`, and `js` dir in their builds.
 Please see Readme at `neontribe/seap-esa` and `neontribe/SEAP-PIP` for further information.

+## Adding secure env vars to deploy.sh

+* `deploy.sh` contains some encrypted vars used in deployment.
+To replace them, first delete the existing ones.
+To add new ones into `.travis.yml` use travis encrypt on command line. (e.g. `travis encrypt GIT_USER=mickeymouse --add`)

 ## Deploy procedure for c-app.org.uk portal site

 __Staging__